So here’s a little story about how computers suck:

 It wasn’t much of a profile since it actually said, “I’m not looking to date anybody and am only using this to check out profiles - please don’t talk to me.”
 Not that this prevented people who live a thousand miles a way and look surprisingly like escorts from trying to send me messages.

 That’s not to say that you don’t get all types.
 In fact, there are some cute folks on Match.com.
 Case in point, one of the first pics they sent me wasn’t too shabby, but the angle was sketchy.
-People have learned every trick in the book to hide neck fat, etc. I certainly did.
+People have learned every trick in the book to hide their least-preferred features.
+I certainly did.
 But regardless, she was an okay looking girl.
 That’s not the problem.
 The problem was the second pic.
 The “match” that they sent me?
 That match is HUGGING former speaker of the house Newt Gingrich.
 Republican poster-boy Newt.
 Conservative-to-the-core Newt.
 How the hell am I matched with a girl that would a) go to one of his signings and b) not stab him in the face?

 Which brings us to problem 2: her username was snowflakeGOP.
 Now the GOP is obviously to indicate that she’s a Republican.
 And hey, that’s fine and dandy.
 Odd that they matched her with somebody who listed himself as “ultra-liberal,” but whatever.
 The problem is that once you identify as conservative, snowflake starts making me nervous.
 Are you interested in winter sports?
 I don’t see that in your profile.
 Or are you calling attention to your whiteness?
 Why would you do that?
 OH SHIT ARE YOU SOME NEO-NAZI?!!?!
 WHAT THE HELL?!?

 So there’s my review of Match.com: they set you up with your enemies.